NVIDIAGameWorks/Streamline/docs/ProgrammingGuideNRD.md

 nrdConsts.clipToWorld = myMatrix;
 nrdConsts.clipToWorldPrev = myMatrix; // clipToWorld from the previous frame
 nrdConsts.common = {};
-nrdConsts.common.denoisingRange = myDenoisingRange;
 nrdConsts.common.worldToViewMatrix = myworldToViewMatrix;
-nrdConsts.common.worldToViewMatrixPrev = myworldToViewMatrixPrev;
-nrdConsts.common.viewToClipMatrix = myviewToClipMatrix;
-nrdConsts.common.viewToClipMatrixPrev = myviewToClipMatrixPrev;
-nrdConsts.common.cameraJitter[0] = myJitterOffsetX;
-nrdConsts.common.cameraJitter[1] = myJitterOffsetY;
-nrdConsts.common.frameIndex = myFrameIndex;
-nrdConsts.common.isMotionVectorInWorldSpace = myMVecInWorldSpace; // Set to true if Mvec is in RGB(A) format and B component has depth based motion nrdConsts.common.motionVectorScale[0] = myMVecScaleX; // Normally 1
+nrdConsts.common.motionVectorScale[0] = myMVecScaleX; // Normally 1
 nrdConsts.common.motionVectorScale[1] = myMVecScaleY; // Normally 1
+nrdConsts.common.resolutionScale[0] = myScaleX; // Are we rendering within a larger render target?
+If so set scale, otherwise set to 1.0f nrdConsts.common.resolutionScale[1] = myScaleY; // Are we rendering within a larger render target?
+If so set scale, otherwise set to 1.0f nrdConsts.common.denoisingRange = myDenoisingRange;
 nrdConsts.common.splitScreen = mySplitScreen;
 nrdConsts.common.accumulationMode = myAccumMode; // Reset or keep history etc
-nrdConsts.common.resolutionScale[0] = myScaleX; // Are we rendering within a larger render target?
-If so set scale, otherwise set to 1.0f nrdConsts.common.resolutionScale[1] = myScaleY; // Are we rendering within a larger render target?
-If so set scale, otherwise set to 1.0f

-// Now set the specific settings for the method(s) chosen above (defaults are OK for 99% of the applications) sl::NRDReblurSpecularSettings& specularSettings = nrdConsts.reblurSpecular;
+// Now set the specific settings for the method(s) chosen above (defaults are OK for 99% of the applications) sl::NRDReblurSettings& reblurSettings = nrdConsts.reblurSettings;
-specularSettings = {};
-sl::NRDReblurDiffuseSettings& diffuseSettings = nrdConsts.reblurDiffuse;
-diffuseSettings = {};
+reblurSettings = {};

 // Note that we use method mask as a unique id
 // This allows us to evaluate different NRD denoisers in the same or different viewports but at the different stages with the same frame